Divine Delights: Unveiling the Joyous Catholic Feast Days

 March 17 is when the world goes green for St. Patrick’s Day.
 This day honors St. Patrick, Ireland’s patron saint, who is credited with spreading Christianity across the island (Dummies).

-In the U.S., cities with a strong Irish go all out.
+In the U.S., cities with a strong Irish heritage go all out.
 Imagine parades with bagpipes, Irish dancers, and even rivers dyed green.
 While it’s a solemn day in some dioceses, the vibe is anything but somber.
 It’s a lively celebration of Irish culture, complete with shamrocks, leprechaun hats, and plenty of green beer.

 CityParade Attendance